Self-help for Young People

 - Bristol Mind Huge list of links including local and national helplines for young adults

-- Mind Charity A to Z of mental health topics incuding information on medication, sleep problems, helplines and a "your stories" section
+- Mind Charity A to Z of mental health topics including information on medication, sleep problems, helplines and a “your stories” section

 I need help on a particular problem

-- Go to this page and find the problem you're looking for
+- Go to this page and find the problem you’re looking for.
+Ignore the section for parents and scroll down to find resources like good websites, videos or books for young people.

 I need to find counselling or other support